 Scarfes Bar, Rosewood London, 252 High Holborn, WC1V 7EN

 Hidden beneath the Breakfast Club in London Bridge you need a secret phrase to get past the bouncer.
 Once in, you're led through the crowded restaurant, through the kitchen and down the stairs into a subterranean cocktail bar serving drinks, hot dogs and chicken.

 Call Me Mr Lucky is a bit more lively than the others on this list, so is perhaps a place to go when you're feeling a little more lubricated.

 Call me Mr Lucky, 11 Southwark Street, SE1 1RQ

-The Mayflower is one of the oldest pubs in London, dating back to 1621, and is named after the famous Mayflower ship which took the pilgrim fathers to America.
+The Mayflower may be one of the oldest pubs in London (several rebuilds make the claim a little cumbersome).
+It is named after the famous Mayflower ship which took the pilgrim fathers to America.

 Inside it is suitably old fashioned, with dark wood panelling, plenty of corners and a big log fire.
 Perfect for cosy winter evenings.

 The Anglesea Arms is much more than just a pub, with a menu that is updated daily.
 You can even BYOB on a Monday for a small corkage fee.
 Head over if you fancy food as well as a pint — the varied selection of locally produced, British-inspired dishes is worth trying.

 The Anglesea Arms, 35 Wingate Road, W6 0UR